Computing Optimal Trajectories for Optimal Transport in Nonuniform Environments

 \subsection{Optimal Trajectory}

-Here we show computation of optimal trajectories for the energy and length minimization problems in the context of two-point configurations.
+Below, we show computation of optimal trajectories for the energy and length minimization problems in the context of two-point configurations.
 Our scope here is to verify that we satisfy both necessary and sufficient conditions for the energy-minimizing solution and also to show that the curves obtained by energy-minimization or length-minimization are indeed the same curve.
-In the numerical examples below, we used $21$ equispaced homotopy steps (see Section \ref{SolveBVP}).
-In all of our numerical experiments below, we used absolute and relative error tolerances of $10^{-4}$ for solving the BVP.
+In the numerical examples below, we used $21$ equispaced homotopy steps (see Section \ref{SolveBVP}) and in all of our experiments we used absolute and relative error tolerances of $10^{-4}$ for solving the BVP.
 Table \ref{tab:Cost_time} reports the optimal transport cost for each problem discussed below, together with the total computation time, on a fixed mesh of $10^4$ time-steps.
 From Table \ref{tab:homopoty_time}, we note that the computation time of each homotopy step is roughly the same, which confirms that the numerical method is effectively working with a fixed mesh.